You are currently viewing Skilled Worker Visa 2024

 If you’re applying from inside the UK to extend, switch or update your visa, the standard fee depends on whether you’ll be in the UK for:

-If your job is on the shortage occupation list
+If your job is on the immigration salary list

-You and your family will pay a lower application fee if your job is on the shortage occupation list.
+You and your family will pay a lower application fee if your job is on the immigration salary list.

 The fee for each person applying is: